Improved single-shot decoding of higher dimensional hypergraph product codes: Numerical simulations

 \subsection{Overhead reduction}

 We also investigated the performance of 4D hypergraph product codes with improved code parameters relative to the surface code.
 In \Cref{fig:hgp_4d_vs_surface} we show the performance of a [[20625,1441,9]] 4D hypergraph product code, constructed from the fourfold tensor product of a [10,6,3] linear code.
+The $[10,6,3]$ was constructed using the method given in~\cite{nealldpc} using check matrices of dimensions $(5,10)$ and a column weight of 2 (we constructed 100 check matrices this way and chose the code that performed best when decoded with BP).
 We computed the distance using the result in Ref.~\cite{zeng2019higher}.
 In this case, we decoded using BP (no OSD), and included the metachecks explicitly in the Tanner graph.
 The decoding performance without OSD is better than for other block codes we have tried, since there are fewer degenerate errors, owing to the higher weight stabilisers compared to the 4D toric code.
 The [[20625,1441,9]] code has stabiliser weight 8 and 10, compared to 6 for the 4D toric code.
 For a phenomenological noise model, using 32 rounds of noisy syndrome measurement, we find that the [[20625,1441,9]] code outperforms rotated surface codes of a similar size, even though the full syndrome history is used by MWPM for the surface codes when decoding.
 For a physical error rate of around 1\%, the [[20625,1441,9]] 4D hypergraph product code requires between $10\times$ and $20\times$ fewer physical qubits than the surface code for the same logical error rate and number of logical qubits.
 We note that the logical error rate of the [[20625,1441,9]] 4D hypergraph product code has a similar slope in \Cref{fig:hgp_4d_vs_surface} to the 1441 copies of distance 9 surface codes (requiring 116,721 qubits), which is consistent with the [[20625,1441,9]] being decoded up to the full code distance.
 This also suggests that the reduction in qubit overhead might reduce to around $116721/20625\approx5.7\times$ in the limit of low physical error rates and low (e.g.~$10^{-12}$) target logical error rates.